1Px-Vision/UWB-Drone-Nav/README.md

 | `BROADCAST_INTERVAL`  | `1000` ms                                       |
 | `ESPNOW_DATA_SIZE`    | **200 bytes** in the supplied two-anchor helper |

 Change the default group identifiers when deploying another network nearby.
-The UUIDs separate groups but **do not encrypt or authenticate data**; enable ESP-NOW encryption if those protections are needed.
+The UUIDs separate groups but **do not encrypt or authenticate data**; enable ESP32 encryption if those protections are needed.
 Keep the complete packet within the maximum payload reported by the installed ESP32 core.
 The two-anchor firmware uses a 200-byte data region, rather than the original helper’s 1,000-byte default.
 ---

 The proposed system can be used for: